Rick-Davin/search-afdatabases-for-pipoints-DotNet10/README.md

 To write the output, I employ an **IReportWriter interface** along with a **ReportWriter abstract class** containing some virtual methods.
 There are 2 concrete classes: **ExcelWriter** and **TextWriter**, and each has some overridden methods specific to its own implementation, but each also relies upon some common virtual methods defined in ReportWriter.

 All in all, it is not a huge or major application but then again it is not small, trivial one either.
-My eyes would glass over if all you showed to me is that you could connect to a PIServer and query the snapshot of SinUSOID.
+My eyes would glass over in sheer boredom if all you showed to me is that you could connect to a PIServer and query the snapshot of SINUSOID.

 <h2>Not a Trivial Port</h2>